-If you’re using social media to connect and communicate with your customers – then well done.
-You’re ahead of the majority of your competitors who yet haven’t woken up to the fact that this is how people communicate and research these days.
+Well done if you’re using social media to connect and communicate with your customers.
+You’re ahead of the majority of your competitors who haven’t woken up to the fact that this is how people communicate and research these days.

-The June release of the annual Sensis report on the social media landscape in Australia highlighted some very interesting trends.
+The June release of the annual Sensis report on the social media landscape in Australia highlighted some exciting trends.

-Here’s our synopsis of the stats we feel need a closer look, along with our take on the possible implications for business owners.
+Here’s our synopsis of the stats we feel need a closer look at, along with our take on the possible implications for business owners.

 Australia is online every day